dolphindb/Tutorials_EN/streaming_tutorial.md

 topic1 = subscribeTable(, "pubTable", "actionName_realtimeAnalytics", 0, subTable, true)
 topic2 = subscribeTable(, "pubTable", "actionName_saveToDataWarehouse", 0, subTable, true)
 ```
 Function `subscribeTable` returns the subscription topic.
-It is the combination of the alias of the node where the streaming table is located, the name of the streaming table, and the subscription task name (if 'actionName' is specified), separated by forward slash "/".
+It is the combination of the alias of the node where the stream table is located, the stream table name, and the subscription task name (if 'actionName' is specified), separated by forward slash "/".
 If the local node alias is NODE1, the two topics returned by the example above are as follows:

 topic1:
 ```